LIS 415: Information Organization

 Unit 8: Vocabulary Control

-Topic Areas: Controlled vocabularies are presented as the best means for providing verbal subject access to information resources.
-Includes controlled vocabulary theory, thesaurus construction, applying controlled vocabularies such as LCSH and AAT .
+Controlled vocabularies are presented as the best means for providing consistent verbal subject access to information resources.
+Controlled vocabulary theory, thesaurus construction, and applying controlled vocabularies such as LCSH are addressed.

 • Compare and contrast various theories relating to the use of controlled vocabularies for subject description of resources.

-• Construct a basic thesaurus, employing theasaural relationships and demonstrating how and why they are built and used.
+• Construct a basic thesaurus, employing thesaural relationships and demonstrating how and why they are built and used.

 • Apply knowledge gained about subject analysis and thesaurus construction.